 Provision of access to the existing pylon and other utility assets as shown indicatively on regulation 6(2) plan (Document 2.4A).

+Works No. 8A

+Within the area shown on the additional works plan for Works No. 8A, the construction of signalised pedestrian crossings over Wilders Way approach to the A453 signalised junction as it exits the main site and associated footway connecting to Works No. 5B.

 PART 4

 ASSOCIATED DEVELOPMENT